How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 Free and professional options for permanently embedding subtitles

-If what you need is the subtitle become an indelible part of the video, you must use a program that allows you to merge them and export the result.
+If you need the subtitles to be an integral part of the video , you should use a program that allows you to merge them and export the result.
 These are the most popular tools and how to use them:

 1. Wondershare UniConverter

-This is one of the most comprehensive programs, although it requires a paid license (it offers a free version with limitations).
-It allows you to edit and add subtitles, as well as export the final video in common formats such as MP4, MKV, or WebM.
-For more details, you can check out our complete guide at The best subtitle editing programs for Windows 10.
+This is one of the most comprehensive programs, although it's a paid service (it offers a free version with limitations).
+It allows you to edit and add subtitles, as well as export the final video in common formats like MP4, MKV, or WebM.
+For more details, you can check out our complete guide to the best subtitle editing programs for Windows 10.

 • Open UniConverter and select your video.